joelbehill/ecsfargateterraformexercise/README.md

 ## Monitoring Traffic

 There are a few ways to monitor traffic.
 VPC Flow Logs are an option but there is also the virtual traffic mirroring to see the actual data and attach an IDS to it.
 They are not created in this repository, for monetary reasons, but remanents exist.
 There is of course CloudWatch logs as well.

+However, I would really just like an external ping / web test using a monitor like New Relic or something like that where I can be sured that my users can see this page.
+I think in this demo it is too much because it is not meant to be production but it would give me peace of mind.
 ## Disclaimer

 This is not meant for PHI information.
 In order to get this ready making sure that there is an SSL endpoint for the task.
 Also, make sure that there is an SSL termination on the ALB